grousewood-games/solforge/docs/rules.md

 Any card can be right clicked to [view the details](#card-details-view) -- the card text and all levels for the card.

-**On a touch screen**, tap the :information_source: icon in the lower right.
-This will switch to card details mode.
-Now any tap on a card will show the card details.
-To get back to the normal "action" mode, tap the :point_up_2: icon in the lower right.

 The player icons on the right indicate health levels, the current [rank](#end-of-turn), and the turn within the rank.

 The field consists of the 5x2 grid of squares.
 Your lanes are on the bottom, your opponents are on the top.